AlexH893/Google-Maps-Marker/README.md

 The user can also add a marker of there own by clicking a button which will enable marker plotting.
 Once they place a marker, it will dissapear after 30 minutes.
 The purpose of this is to highlight a point of interest such as a rare Pokemon, meeting point or something else.

-This website is regularly updated and has a small userbase local to Oskaloosa, Iowa.